 What are 10 tips for writing effective conclusions?

-This is the third and final lesson about Writing Concluding Paragraphs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Writing Concluding Paragraphs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Provide the reader with 10 tips for writing effective conclusions